Kraballa/MarkWiki/readme.md

 # MarkWiki
 Basic wiki-like interface for a set of markdown files.
+Drop all your markdown into `/text`.

 ## Features
-I threw this together in 2 hours, not many features

-- file based routing. a markdown file under text/tech/ai.md will be served at /tech/ai.html
-- sitemap-like *ul* with all entries
-- no editing, only viewing
+- automatically generated sitemap per directory with navigation options
 - markdown rendering via [python-markdown](https://www.linode.com/docs/guides/how-to-use-python-markdown-to-convert-markdown-to-html/)
+- no editing, just viewing
+- relative in-markdown links work
+- does not support images or other flavours of markdown

 ## Installation
 1. install the latest python